The Graduate School websiteGeneral Concentration

 The General M.S. program requires 15 semester hours of required course work (Foundations in Research): PSY601, 602, 524, 600, and 510.
 Students will choose 9 semester hours of Core Foundations in Psychology course from the following: PSY506, 509, 512, 517, 540, 560, 562, 568, 464, 470.
 In addition 12 semester hours of electives must be taken.
 Core Foundations Courses and electives must be chosen in consultation with the advisor.
 Electives may include courses outside of Psychology.

 Students must file for Degree Candidacy after completing 15 hours of the required course work (Foundations in Research and/or Core Foundations in Psychology courses).
 This typically occurs after the first academic year of study.
 Students must have at least a 3.2 GPA in the required courses.
 Students falling below the 3.2 GPA may repeat up to 9 hours.
 Failure to achieve 3.2 after repeating 9 hours will result in termination from the program.
-Forms to apply for Degree Candidacy are available from the Graduate Coordinator, from the Graduate Studies Office, or on the WCU Grade Office web page.
+Forms to apply for Degree Candidacy are available from the Graduate Coordinator, or on the The Graduate School web page.